thoughtbot/maybe_haskell/book/applicative/follow-the-types.md

 userFromParams params = x ?+? y
 ```

+We only have to figure out what that `?+?` should be.
+What it looks like we need
-Seems that if we had some way to apply a `Maybe` function to a `Maybe` value to
-get a `Maybe` result, we'd be in business.
+is some way to apply a `Maybe` function to a `Maybe` value to get a `Maybe`
+result.